maelys-mcardle/snowflake/snowflake/docs/README.md

 41   &          BANK1   BANK2   Logical AND.
 Result stored in BANK1.
 42   |          BANK1   BANK2   Logical OR.
 Result stored in BANK1.
 43   ^          BANK1   BANK2   Logical XOR.
 Result stored in BANK1.

+Note: These instructions are only performed on BOOLEAN and INTEGER types.
+      All other types are ignored.
 ```

 ```